cheminfo/rest-on-couch/README.md

 contain the keyword `'from:db123'`.
 This option is mandatory if `zenodo` is `true`.

+##### zenodoVisualizationUrl

+Type: string
+URL prefix for entry visualization.
+The Zenodo entry ID will be appended to this, optionally with a `?sandbox=1` query string.
+This option is mandatory if `zenodo` is `true`.

 ## Setup environment with Docker (for runnings tests)

 ```bash